 The guinea pigs are prey animals by nature, and this is why it’s crucial for you to know the exact spots of petting them unless you want the cavy to feel scared or defensive.
-To build trust with your guinea pig, you will adjust it over time to your touch and petting habits.
-Also, you must adjust to the cavy’s needs and know what it likes and dislikes when it comes to its body.
+By build trust with your guinea pig, it will adjust over time to your touch and petting habits.
+Also, you must adjust to the guinea pig’s needs and know what it likes and dislikes when it comes to its body.

 Things to Know About Petting a Guinea Pig

-You can build trust with the guinea pig in the regular, simple ways.
-At first, do not nag the cavy, for anything.
+First, do not nag the guinea pig for anything.
 Make sure you follow its reactions and act upon them – this is the golden rule.

-The cavy will manifest certain body language when it feels ready for petting.
-It will be playful, skipping around, or simply sitting relaxed.
-If you hear the cavy making whistling sounds, like high-pitch sounds, it is very friendly and you can reach out with your hand.
-If the cavy makes a cooing sound that seems to calm down, it is also in the petting mood, but very gently and softly.
-At this point, you can even hold it in your arms, but only with slow, relaxing and caring movements.
+The guinea pig will manifest certain body language when it feels ready for petting.
+It will be playful, skipping around or simply sit relaxed.
+If you hear the cavy making whistling sounds, like high-pitch sounds and it looks very friendly then you can reach out with your hand and pet it.
+If the cavy makes a cooing sound that seems to calm down, it is also in the petting mood but do it very gently and softly.
+At this point, you can even hold it in your arms but only with slow, relaxing and caring movements.

-The feet and stomach are the no-go zones with guinea pigs; they feel vulnerable if their belly is touched, and they might feel trapped if you get to their feet and tickle them as well.
+The feet and stomach are the no-go zones with guinea pigs – they feel vulnerable if their belly is touched, and they might feel trapped if you get to their feet and tickle them as well.